Skip to main content

 Configure auth providers, API keys, and environments

-Alongside the three API surfaces above, every Sumvin identity also ships payment primitives.
-Both are PINT-backed and x402-addressable:
+Every Sumvin identity also ships payment primitives under Atomic Money.
+Both are Stamped Mandate-backed and x402-addressable: